 - Riboflavin (vitamin B2): 0% of the DV

-	- The veggie straws are advertised and claim that it is healthier than the potato chips and contains less than thirty per cent fat than the latter.
+- Veggie straws are advertised and claim that it is healthier than potato chips and contains less than thirty percent fat than the latter.

 - The veggie straws are the snack that had zero grams of fibre and contained less than one gram of protein as per the servings.

 - This snack also offers various benefits over the traditional cheese puff and potato chips, but you must know that eating veggie straws cannot be the same as eating fresh vegetables.

 - The veggie straws are corn starch, potato flour, potato starch, and various ingredients for unique flavours.